IntroCSCI/colorvisionproject-akuntzler/README.md

 ### Console Input and Output

-!!!Innput and output were used to guide the user to enter in their desired color value and to make sure that they didn't input a value above or below the range of numbers they were asked to pick from.
+!!!Input and output were used to guide the user to enter in their desired color value and to make sure that they didn't input a value above or below the range of numbers they were asked to pick from.
 It was also used to ask them to choose a name for their file!!!

 ### Decisions